patronasxdxd/CTFS/docs/1_Agave.md

 ## Flashloan and Deposit Phase

-   - Action: Execute a flashloan and deposit tokens.
+**Action:** Execute a flashloan and deposit tokens.

-   - Exploited Assets: In this exploit, withdraw and borrow all funds from WETH and maximize borrowing from all available pools.
+**Exploited Assets:** In this exploit, the approach involves withdrawing and borrowing the maximum available funds from WETH, as well as borrowing the maximum amount from all available pools.

-This function initiates a flashloan by calling **`uniswapV2Call`** with a specified amount of WETH (2730 ether).
+Initiate a flashloan by calling **`uniswapV2Call`** with a specified amount of WETH (2730 ether).
 The actual flashloan logic is implemented in the **`attackLogic`** function.

 ```solidity
   function flashloanFundingWETH() internal {